NedaBarghi/EggSizeBiosorterProtocol/README.md

 This notebook is a step by step guide that describes the in silico filtering steps on Biosorter® data.
 The 1st filtering step is based on the size.
 The filtered objects at this step are mostly egg debris.
 The second filtering step involved removing the misaligned eggs based on ellipticalness index (EI) and the ratio of the maximum optical density of an object to its time of flight (W/L) values estimated from the optical density data.
 The last filtering step is to remove the objects in the first peak of distribution after removal of the misaligned eggs.

 For each sample two datasets are required: The first file is the Biosorter® output that contains information about TOF, Extinction and fluorescence absorbance (summary file).
 The second file contains the optical density data.
-Data can be accessed here: ./data/Drosophila_eggs_OD1_5_1xPBS_21-12-2021.zip.
+Data can be accessed here: ./data/Drosophila_eggs_OD1_5_1xPBS_21-12-2021_1.zip and ./data/Drosophila_eggs_OD1_5_1xPBS_21-12-2021_2.zip.
 All the file and folder names are the same as used in the script.

 In other scripts the filtering of Biosorter® data is done through function **filter_size_EI_WL_size**.